Powell says Federal Reserve can wait on any interest rate moves

 The sharp volatility in financial markets since President Donald Trump announced sweeping tariffs April 2, only to put most of them on hold a week later, has led to speculation about whether the Fed would soon cut its key interest rate or take other steps to calm investors.
 Yet the Fed is unlikely to intervene unless there is a breakdown in the market for Treasury securities or other malfunctions, economists say.

+Stocks fell further after Powell’s remarks.
+The broad S&P 500 index dropped more than 2% in afternoon trading.

-In written remarks to be delivered to the Economic Club of Chicago, Powell reiterated that the Trump administration’s tariffs are “significantly larger than anticipated.”
+In his prepared remarks, Powell reiterated that the Trump administration’s tariffs are “significantly larger than anticipated.”

 “The same is likely to be true of the economic effects, which will include higher inflation and slower growth,” he said.